jbcurtin/quine/README.md

 The initial build of Quine took about two months of development.
 There are still some areas where the codebase could be upgraded to provide better support for larger companies to deploy hundreds of servers at a time.
 Please consider contributing to Quine Bounty Targets

 https://www.patreon.com/jbcurtin

+Today, Quine is capable of the following opinionated deployment scenarios
+- AWS Cloud Front, ACM, and S3 delpoyment for custom domain
+- Private VPC Configuration, complete with bastion service available from an Elastic IP.
+EC2 Nodes have `docker` and `docker-compose` installed
+- Public VPC Configuration, complete with bastion service available from an Elastic IP.
+EC2 Nodes have `docker` and `docker-compose` installed
+- Public VPC configuration, complete with bastion service available from an Elastic IP.
+This is done to advert malicious users from being able to scan and have access to the cluster
+- ElasticCache(Redis) Single node deployment.
+ElasticCache(Redis) is configured to launch within a VPC private subnet only.
+- RDS(PostrgeSQL) Single node deployment.
+RDS(PostgreSQL) is configured to launch within a VPC private subnet only.

+The core developer of Quine is looking for funding for the following Bounty Target Upgrades
+- ElasticCache(Redis) Multi Node Deployment ( $1,000 )
+- RDS(PostgreSQL) High Availability Deployemnt with and without Aurora DB ( $10,000 )
+- RDS(MySQL) Single Node Deployemnt without Aurora DB ( $2,000 )
+- RDS(MySQL) High Availability Deployemnt with and without Aurora DB ( $10,000 )
+- Overhaul of the Command Style interface using Python rather than a `bash operations.sh` file.
+This'll include complete documentation ( $25,000 )
+- Private VPC Configuration, complete with bastion service available from an Elastic IP with Kubernetes ( $1,000 )
+- Public VPC Configuration, complete with bastion service available from an Elastic IP with Kubernetes ( $1,000 )
+- Conncurrent SSH Support, adds the ability to allocate hundreds of EC2 Nodes ( $10,000 )
+- RnD around deploying Thousands of EC2 Nodes in the shortest amount of time possible ( hourly rate )
+- Route53 Private Hosted Zone support ( https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html ) ( $5,000 )
+- Enable intelligent ACM allocation and updates when new subdomains are added to TLDs within a Route53 Hosted Zone ( https://github.com/jbcurtin/quine#acm ) ( $15,000 )

 ## Build Steps